-Under the Credit Facility, the net repayment and borrowing activity resulted in increased cash used of \$179.4 million during 2020, as compared to 2019.
+Under the Credit Facility, the net repayment and borrowing activity resulted in increased cash used of \$363.1 million during 2021, as compared to 2020.
+At December 31, 2021, we had \$73.5 million outstanding under the Credit Facility.
 At December 31, 2020, we had no borrowings outstanding under the Credit Facility.
-At December 31, 2019, we had \$288.8 million outstanding under the Credit Facility.
-The general availability of funds under the Credit Facility was further reduced by \$1.4 million for letters of credit that were issued in connection with claims under our workers' compensation policy at December 31, 2020 and 2019, respectively.
+The general availability of funds under the Credit Facility was further reduced by \$1.4 million for letters of credit that were issued in connection with our workers' compensation policy at December 31, 2021 and 2020, respectively.
 The Credit Facility contains affirmative, negative, and financial covenants customary for financings of this type.
 The negative covenants include restrictions on liens, indebtedness of subsidiaries of the Company, fundamental changes, investments, transactions with affiliates, and certain restrictive agreements and violations of laws and regulations.
 The financial covenant is a consolidated leverage ratio test that requires our ratio of debt to earnings before interest, taxes, depreciation, amortization, and share-based compensation not to exceed 3.5-to-1.
-At December 31, 2020, we were in compliance with the covenants of the Credit Facility.
+At December 31, 2021, we were in compliance with the covenants of the Credit Facility.
 The obligations under the Credit Facility may be accelerated upon the occurrence of an event of default under the Credit Facility, which includes customary events of default including payment defaults, defaults in the performance of the affirmative, negative and financial covenants, the inaccuracy of representations or warranties, bankruptcy and insolvency related defaults, defaults relating to judgments, certain events related to employee pension benefit plans under the Employee Retirement Income Security Act of 1974, ("ERISA"), the failure to pay specified indebtedness, cross-acceleration to specified indebtedness and a change of control default.